Preparing for Accounting onboarding

 Accounting by Guesty is a premium service.
-You will work with a dedicated accounting professional services team member to understand your accounting needs and help you get started.
+You'll work with a dedicated accounting professional services team member to understand your accounting needs and help you get started.

 The first step in using Accounting is setting up your business models.
 Calculations in other parts of Accounting, like folios, reports, and owner statements, are all based on your business model setup.
 The business models should be based on your existing accounting setup to ensure a smooth management of your finances in Guesty.